-Over nearly ten years teaching people the GMAT, one thing comes up repeatedly.
+Over too many years teaching GMAT, one thing comes up repeatedly.

-For almost everyone, the place to gain points most quickly is Sentence Correction.
+For almost everyone, the place to gain points most quickly is Sentence Corre

 Most people thoroughly misunderstand the section and tend to rely on “doing it by ear.”
 While this technique works a good chunk of the time—the easier it is to do the better your Standard American English is—it will not help in sticky circumstances.

 Look, even if Quant seems like a greater concern over all, spending even two or three hours improving your Sentence Correction could reflect very favorably on your ultimate GMAT score.

 First, you want to understand how the GMAT perceives grammar.

 Are there any true gaps in your grammar knowledge?
 For most of us, there are.

 Are there things that you thought were correct but you’ve found not to be correct?

 Are there things that you didn’t actually know were grammar errors?

 Enter Last Minute GMAT Grammar – my new book, free on Amazon until 28 November 2014.